“One

 technique is that they effortlessly blend Japanese terms

-tales, and not once does it alienate or seem like scholarly
+traditional tales, and not once does it alienate or seem

-affectation.
-Each tale begins on a cultural note that may
+like scholarly affectation.
+Each tale begins on a cultural

-be unfamiliar to most, from language to unconventional behavior
+note that may be unfamiliar to most, from language to unconventional

-of stock characters or unfamiliar social systems of the generally
+behavior of stock characters or unfamiliar social systems

-rural Japanese setting.
-But the way a listener can become
+of the generally rural Japanese setting.
+But the way a

 Jonatha and Harold Wright, storytellers,